cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 and [2% for aviation](https://www.atag.org/facts-figures.html) respectively.
 Within ICT, data centers consume around 1% of greenhouse gas emissions and
 [global electricity usage](https://www.iea.org/reports/data-centres-and-data-transmission-networks).
-Currently most cloud providers do not disclose energy or carbon emissions from cloud usage to their customers (at an aggregate or individual level), which can be a challenge for organizations who want to baseline and reduce their carbon footprint.
+Currently, most cloud providers do not disclose energy or carbon emissions from cloud usage to their customers (at an aggregate or individual level), which can be a challenge for organizations who want to baseline and reduce their carbon footprint.
 This application is a starting point to enable organizations to have greater visibility into their emissions across multiple cloud providers.